Less important synonyms are words that describe things that do not matter much. In very simple English, less important means not a big deal.

 Secondary

-Meaning: Coming after main things.
+Meaning: Coming after the main things.

 Examples: